brajeshwar/brajeshwar.github.io/_posts/2012/2012-03-09-can-microsofts-skydrive-compete-with-icloud.md

----
-layout: post
-title: Can Microsoft's SkyDrive compete with iCloud?
+# Can Microsoft's SkyDrive compete with iCloud?
----

 There are many competitors to Apple's <a href="http://www.apple.com/icloud/">iCloud</a> - Amazon's Cloud Drive, Box.net, DropBox, Microsoft's SkyDrive and SugarSync.